taylordr/SAF_optimization/README.md

 10. algorithm_6_1.m - implements Algorithm 6.1
 11. algorithm_6_2.m - implements Algorithm 6.2

-If you have any questions about the code, please email Dane Taylor at dane.r.taylor@gmail.com.
+If you have any questions about the code, please email Dane Taylor at danet@buffalo.edu.